How to Dissolve a Washington Corporation

 The day after a company is dissolved, the business name can be requested by another entity.

 A corporation may revoke its dissolution within 120 days of its dissolution date.
 You will need to call to make sure the business name has not already been taken by another entity.
 If the name is unavailable, file Articles of Amendment to change to a new corporate name.
 Pay the filing fee and attach the amendment to your revocation of dissolution.

 What is the penalty if you do not dissolve properly and just don’t file your annual reports?

-The Washington Secretary of State will administratively dissolve your corporation in approximately three months if you just ignore your annual renewal filing and fee.
+The Washington Secretary of State will administratively dissolve a corporation or LLC in approximately three months if you just ignore your annual renewal filing and fee.
 You can regain your good standing prior to the administrative dissolution by filing and paying the annual renewal ($69) and the late penalty ($25).
 Once your corporation is administratively dissolved you must call the Secretary of State at (360) 725-0377 to find out what the fees and reinstatement procedure is for your company.
 There is no reinstatement form furnished on the Website.
 An administratively dissolved corporation in Washington is eligible for reinstatement for five years after the dissolution.